-Revenue from Contracts with Customers (Topic 606).
-In May 2014, the FASB issued ASU 2014-09, a comprehensive new revenue recognition standard that will supersede most existing revenue recognition guidance and is intended to improve and converge revenue recognition and related financial reporting requirements.
-The standard will require companies to review contract arrangements with customers and ensure all separate performance obligations are properly recognized in compliance with the new guidance.
-In August 2015, the FASB issued ASU 2015-14, which delays the required implementation date for the Company until fiscal 2019, although the Company has the option to adopt beginning in fiscal 2018.
+Revenue from Contracts with Customers (Topic 606): In May 2014, the FASB issued ASU 2014-09, a comprehensive new revenue recognition standard that will supersede most existing revenue recognition guidance and is intended to improve and converge revenue recognition and related financial reporting requirements.
+The core principle of this guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The guidance provides a number of steps to apply to achieve that core principle and requires additional disclosures.
+In August 2015, the FASB issued ASU 2015-14, which delays the required implementation date for the Company until fiscal 2019, although the Company has the option to adopt this guidance beginning in fiscal 2018.
 The standard allows for either "full retrospective" adoption, meaning the standard is applied to all periods presented, or "cumulative effect" adoption, meaning the standard is applied only to the most current period presented in the financial statements.
-The Company is currently assessing whether the adoption of the guidance will have a material impact on its consolidated financial statements.
+In addition, in March 2016, the FASB issued ASU No. 2016-12, Narrow-Scope Improvements and Practical Expedients (Topic 606), which provides clarifying guidance in certain areas and adds some practical expedients.
+The effective date for this ASU is the same as the effective date for ASU No. 2014-09.
+The Company is currently evaluating the impact, if any, that these ASUs will have on its consolidated financial statements.